gotchacode/crypty/README.md

 Run
 `$ crypty`

-and follow easy to the instructions.
-Also, in order to get familiar with the working, test crypty on the `test` directory provided in the repository.
+and follow easy to use instructions.Also, in order to get familiar with the working, test crypty on the `test` directory provided in the repository.

 It can be used to create encrypted tar-balls.
 It has a really simple working.
 Just enter the directory you want to encrypt and it will encrypt it for you.
 The encrypted tar-ball could only be decrypted using the same password you use to encrypt it.
 So in all case remember your password.